 - Scalp infections (such as ringworm)

-Chemical toxicity: exposure to chemical toxins or long term ingestion of heavy metals may induce hair loss.
+Exposure to chemical toxins or long-term ingestion of heavy metals may induce hair loss.
 Even the toxins inhaled while smoking tobacco are now believed to increase the potential for hair loss.

-Physical damage: actual injury to the scalp will cause hair loss, trichotillomania and hair treatments used incorrectly both being possibilities.
+Actual injury to the scalp will cause hair loss, with trichotillomania and hair treatments used incorrectly both being possibilities.
 Certain hairstyles, such as cornrows or very tight ponytails, may not cause immediate and noticeable damage but over time can cause hair loss in the areas of the scalp pulled by the hairstyle.

 Myths Surrounding Hair Growth and Hair Loss